neura-sx/graphene-book/book/interfaces/FAQs.md

 # Tuple of [PublicKey, WIF private key] (may specify multiple times)
 private-key = ["BTS6MRyAjQq8u...","5KQwrPbwdL6PhXu..."]
 ```
 It's a shared key for some special purpose.
 If I remember BM or someone else has ever explained it in the forum, but I can't find the post right now.
-Just let it be there.
-I think if you comment it out, it will appear again automatically, it's generated automatically by the code.

 ---
 > What is the meaning of all those different text colors in the witness node console?